tpeterka/e3sm-workflow/README.md

 Other machines will be similar, but not tested.
 Instructions that are specific to Perlmutter have been noted.

-Installation is done through Spack.
-If you don't have Spack installed or if Spack is new to you, go [here](https://spack.readthedocs.io/en/latest/) first.
 The recommended compiler is gcc version >= 12.
 All of the following instructions are for gnu.

 The instructions in this README are divided into the following main steps:

 - Preliminaries
 - Cloning this repository and setting up a spack environment
+- Setting up E3SM
-- Cloning the E3SM repository and setting up an ocean test case
+- Setting up an ocean test case
 - Building E3SM to run in a workflow
 - Testing the E3SM build
 - Configuring the workflow